 - Visual and Performing Arts

+The jobs with the fastest growth in larger cities such as Columbus tend to be in healthcare services.
 As reported by the Ohio Department of Jobs and Family Services (ODJF), Columbus is located in the Central Ohio Metropolitan Statistical Area (MSA).
-According to the ODJF, the following are expected to be among the 10 fastest-growing jobs in Central Ohio from 2012-2022:
+According to the ODJF, the following are expected to be among the 10 fastest-growing jobs in the Columbus MSA from 2014-2024:

 - Interpreters and Translators

 - Nurse Practitioners

 - Speech-Language Pathologists

 - Operations Research Analysts

 Not all occupations can expect to see as much growth as those in healthcare; in fact, some will see a sharp decline over the next several years in Columbus, including postal service jobs and various metal and plastic worker occupations.
 Statistics reflected in the ODJF's projections indicate that the following will be among the fastest-declining jobs in the Columbus MSA through 2024:

 - Postal Service Mail Sorters, Processors and Processing Machine Operators

 - Postal Service Mail Carriers